AustinM04/SwapiScript/README.md

-##### Running the Container:
+## Running the Container:

-1. Ensure docker is installed, open the the terminal and run "docker --version", if docker is not installed, make sure that docker desktop is installed
+1. Ensure docker is installed, open the the terminal and run `docker --version`, if docker is not installed, make sure that docker desktop is installed
-2. If docker is installed, in the terminal run "docker pull ghcr.io/austinm04/swapi-script:latest" to pull the latest version of the docker container
+2. If docker is installed, in the terminal run `docker pull ghcr.io/austinm04/swapi-script:latest` to pull the latest version of the docker container
-3. To run the docker container, in the terminal run "docker run ghcr.io/austinm04/swapi-script:latest"
+3. To run the docker container, in the terminal run `docker run ghcr.io/austinm04/swapi-script:latest`
 4. The script will run and let you know when it is done!

-##### Production Deployment Considerations:
+## Production Deployment Considerations:

 If I were to deploy this solution in a production environment, I would focus on making the script more robust, automated, and secure.
 This is how I would approach those challenges: